Skip to Content

 My Dad was my Mom, Too

 As a child, my mother was not the one who raised me, it was my dad.
 All of my earliest memories are of him.
-My parents had divorced when I was three or four, too young to remember the exact age.
+My parents had divorced when I was two or three, too young to remember the exact age.
 My father got custody of both my sister and I.

 Today that doesn’t sound so odd, but back in the early 1970s, it was pretty much unheard of.
 A man getting custody of two daughters to raise on his own?
 It just didn’t happen.
 But for my dad – and for us – it did.